If Phones Failed Tonight, What Has Already Been Decided?

 Nothing here is hypothetical.

-Nothing is answered “in the moment.”
+Nothing is decided in the moment.

-You are identifying what is already decided.
+You are identifying what your family would already do without discussion.

 Answer based on what your family would do without discussion.